michelebossa/HA-Scheduler/README.md

 # Installation

-Copy the url of this addon into "Supervisor" -> "Addon Store" -> "Add New repository URL" after install it.
+Copy the url of this addon into "Supervisor" -> "Addon Store" -> "Add New repository URL", and then close the dialog.
+Scroll down, choose "HA-Scheduler", and install it.

 # Configuration

     log_level: Level of logging messages default info
 	max_retries: Number of retrying action default 2
 	max_retry_interval: How many seconds to wait before retrying. default 5
 	bk_color: The background color default vaule #f8f9fa (white)

 ## Home Assistant service
-There is the possibility to enable or disable an entity by call these service on you automation/script:
+There is the possibility to enable or disable an entity by calling this service on your automation/script:

 ```yaml
 service: hassio.addon_stdin